openscan-explorer/hardhat-plugin/README.md

 pnpm lint
 ```

-It runs using Node.js versions 22 and 24, on an `ubuntu-latest` runner.
+It runs using Node.js 24, on an `ubuntu-latest` runner.

 ## Development setup